Unplanned-Pregnancy-Help-Parenting-Ready

 Not everyone wants to be a parent at the time they become pregnant, and that’s okay.
 Think back five years… did you see children in your life at some point?
 Now think ahead five years… do you see a child included in your life?
 Sometimes the present moment and circumstances can keep us from seeing our future; one that might include a child.
 And, sometimes our current circumstances can also make us realize that parenting now is not the best choice.

-2. Are you ready to become the parent that your child needs you to be now and for the rest of your life?
+1. Are you ready to become the parent that your child needs you to be now and for the rest of your life?

 There is a big difference between wanting to become a parent and being ready to be the parent that your child deserves and needs.
 Wanting to become a parent is a wonderful thing that nearly everyone dreams about.
 However, just because you are facing an unplanned pregnancy doesn’t mean that the time for you to be a parent is now.
 Are you ready to become a caregiver, give up sleep, and cut back on your social activities such as partying?
 Are you able to put aside your needs and focus on the needs of your new baby?
 Do you want to wait until you are married to parent a child?
-Or, perhaps you feel like now is the right time to parent and you’re ready and excited about your future.
+Or, perhaps you feel like now is the right time, you’re ready to parent, and are excited about your future.
 However you feel is absolutely okay.
 It may take a bit of time before you feel sure about one path or the other.

-3. Is your job stable and are you able to provide for your child’s needs?
+1. Is your job stable and are you able to provide for your child’s needs?

 Do you have a steady income?
 You will need to work in order to provide an income for you and your baby.
 Will your current income support you and your baby?
 Babies need diapers, wipes, clothing, stroller, car seat, formula, food, medicine and more.
 On average, children cost $13,000 per year.
 Do you own a vehicle that is reliable and safe to transport you to work and your child to daycare?
 Are you able to purchase needed groceries?
 Do you have health insurance?
 Will you be able to pay rent or your mortgage payment each month?

-4. What childcare arrangements do you have that’s affordable, reliable and safe?
+1. What childcare arrangements do you have that’s affordable, reliable and safe?

 Even with assistance, childcare is expensive.
 Are there any licensed daycare centers that have openings?
 Do you have any trusted family members or friends that might be able to help out with a day or two?
 Will your child have a safe environment with trusted adults while you are working?

-5. What resources are available in your community?
+1. What resources are available in your community?

 In addition to financial resources, there are often other resources to turn to for parenting advice and caring for your new baby.
 You can check out a book or two from the library, sign up for parenting classes, or join a ‘new moms’ group in person or even online.

-6. Do you plan to continue your education or pursue a career?
+1. Do you plan to continue your education or pursue a career?

 Education definitely leads to higher paying jobs and more career opportunities.
 Are you wanting to go back to school to get a degree or a certification?
 Can you manage both a job and going to classes while raising a child?
 Going to college while raising a child is possible, but it is certainly more challenging.
 Maybe you want to plant your feet in the business world and pursue a career that requires travel or an unpredictable schedule.
 Or, you can put aside your educational and career goals until your child is older and pursue them at a later time.
 Take some time to think about your future and how either parenting or placing adoption will fit into that plan.

-7. Who is your “village” and support system?
+1. Who is your “village” and support system?

 Often you will hear the saying, “It takes a village” to raise a child.
 This is a quite literal meaning when it comes to babies.
 Who is your support system?
 For example, who in your “village” could provide financial assistance if needed?
 Is there anyone trustworthy that could watch your child if needed?
 Even if you have childcare, there are times when your child is sick and can’t go to daycare as well as times when the daycare closes and you will need backup care for your child.